OletiSatish/AWS_VPC_Setup_Manual_Configuration/AWS_VPC_Setup.md

 - Enable **monitoring** using **CloudWatch**.

 ## Conclusion
 This document explains how to manually create a **VPC, subnets, route tables, NAT, and EC2 instances** in AWS.
-Upload this to **GitHub** for reference.